yoonsean0104/data-science-portfolio/README.md

 Below is a selection of projects that demonstrate my capability to tackle complex data science challenges:

 1. **Market Basket Analysis Using Association Rule Learning**: An exploration into retail data to uncover patterns and relationships between different products purchased together.
-4. **NFL Touchdown Prediction Model**: Applying R in sports analytics, specifically for predicting NFL players' performance regarding touchdowns using Random Forest.
+2. **NFL Touchdown Prediction Model**: Applying R in sports analytics, specifically for predicting NFL players' performance regarding touchdowns using Random Forest.
-5. **Air Quality Analysis and Prediction**: Analyzing air quality data to identify trends, patterns, and predictors of air pollution levels using machine learning and tidyverse.
+3. **Air Quality Analysis and Prediction**: Analyzing air quality data to identify trends, patterns, and predictors of air pollution levels using machine learning and tidyverse.
+4. **NBA Player Performance - Points**: Using Gradient Boosting Regressor to predict the player's performance in a given game with related performance stats.

 ## How to Navigate This Repository 🧭